OpenEPaperLink/OpenEPaperLink/README.md

 - If all blocks are received, the tag will send a 'transfer complete'.
 - The AP will report the completed transfer to the ESP32, and removes the pendingData for this transfer from the queue

-## Todo:
-- Code cleanup...
-Splitting into different files, for instance.
-It's a mess.
-### Tags:
-- Implement NFC for URL's
-### AP:
-- Important!
-The AP needs to be able to tell a tag to try again later if it's already doing comms with another tag.
-The AP can't handle concurrent checkins/download due to memory constraints!
-- More reliable serial comms (sometimes bytes are dropped)
-### ESP32:
-- Do more with status info as sent by the tags

 ## Known issues:
 - Some tags work better as AP's than others.
 Your range may suck.
 The boards on these tags are tiny and fragile.
 For instance, a dab of hot-glue on a board is enough to warp it pretty severely, and will damage the components that are soldered on there.
 Reportedly, segmented-display Solum tags work well.

 ## Hints and excuses:
-- I'm sorry if reading this spaghetti code makes you lose your mind. <sub>'Of all the things I've lost, I miss my mind the most'</sub> I know it is pretty unreadable.
-I could blame SDCC for a lot of things, but it's mostly me.
 - There is no warranty whatsoever.
 Nothing.
 Not implied or otherwise suggested.
 This code isn't fit for anything.
 Please don't use this code to do nasty things.
 - Do a ```make clean``` between building for different boards.
 It really helps!
 - This repo builds on SDCC 4.2.0 for Linux.
 Different SDCC versions can behave VERY differently.
-- I am happy and honored to accept pull requests!
+- We are happy and honored to see your pull requests!
 But please, no code/indent style changes :)

 ## Credits
 ### Large parts of this repo are based on code written by, and wouldn't be possible without the hard work of: